lucatume/wp-browser/docs/modules/WPLoader.md

 * `wpDebug` - defaults to `true`, the value the `WP_DEBUG` constant will be set to.
 * `multisite` - defaults to `false`, the value the `MULTISITE` constant will be set to.
 * `dbCharset` - defaults to `utf8`, the value the `DB_CHARSET` constant will be set to.
-* `dbCollate` - defaults to ` `, the value the `DB_COLLATE` constant will be set to.
+* `dbCollate` - defaults to an empty string, the value the `DB_COLLATE` constant will be set to.
 * `tablePrefix` - defaults to `wptests_`, the value the `$table_prefix` variable will be set to.
 * `domain` - defaults to `example.org`, the domain of the WordPress site to scaffold for the tests.
 * `adminEmail` - defaults to `admin@example.org`, the email of the WordPress site to scaffold for the tests.
 * `title` - defaults to `Test Blog`, the title of the WordPress site to scaffolded for the tests.
 * `phpBinary` - defaults to `php`, the PHP binary the host machine will have to use to bootstrap and load the test WordPress installation.
-* `language` - defaults to ` `, the language of the WordPress installation to scaffold.
+* `language` - defaults to an empty string, the language of the WordPress installation to scaffold.
-* `configFile` - defaults to ` `, an additional configuration file to include **before** loading WordPress.
+* `configFile` - defaults to an empty string, an additional configuration file to include **before** loading WordPress.
 Any instruction in this fill will run **before** any WordPress file is included.
-* `pluginsFolder` - defaults to ` `, the relative path to the plugins folder from the `wpRootFolder` if different from the default one or the one defined by the `WP_PLUGIN_DIR` constant; if the `WP_PLUGIN_DIR` constant is defined in a config file (see the `configFile` parameter) this will be ignored.
+* `pluginsFolder` - defaults to an empty string; the relative path to the plugins folder from the `wpRootFolder` if different from the default one or the one defined by the `WP_PLUGIN_DIR` constant; if the `WP_PLUGIN_DIR` constant is defined in a config file (see the `configFile` parameter) this will be ignored.
-* `plugins` - defaults to ` `; a list of plugins that should be loaded before any test case runs and after mu-plugins have been loaded; these should be defined in the `folder/plugin-file.php` format.
+* `plugins` - defaults to an empty string; a list of plugins that should be loaded before any test case runs and after mu-plugins have been loaded; these should be defined in the `folder/plugin-file.php` format.
-* `activatePlugins` - defaults to ` `, a list of plugins that will be activated before any test case runs and after WordPress is fully loaded and set up; these should be defined in the `folder/plugin-file.php` format; when the `multisite` option is set to `true` the plugins will be **network activated** during the installation.
+* `activatePlugins` - defaults to an empty string, a list of plugins that will be activated before any test case runs and after WordPress is fully loaded and set up; these should be defined in the `folder/plugin-file.php` format; when the `multisite` option is set to `true` the plugins will be **network activated** during the installation.
-* `bootstrapActions` - defaults to ` `, a list of actions or **static functions** that should be called after before any test case runs, after plugins have been loaded and activated; static functions should be defined in the YAML array format:
+* `bootstrapActions` - defaults to an empty string, a list of actions or **static functions** that should be called after before any test case runs, after plugins have been loaded and activated; static functions should be defined in the YAML array format:
     ```yaml
     bootstrapActions:
         - action_one
         - action_two
         - [MyClass, myStaticMethod]
     ```
-* `theme` - defaults to ` `, the theme that should be activated for the tests; if a string is passed then both `template` and `stylesheet` options will be set to the passed value; if an array is passed then the `template` and `stylesheet` will be set in that order:
+* `theme` - defaults to an empty string, the theme that should be activated for the tests; if a string is passed then both `template` and `stylesheet` options will be set to the passed value; if an array is passed then the `template` and `stylesheet` will be set in that order:

     ```yaml
     theme: my-theme